Barry S. Strauss

-Barry S. Strauss (born November 27, 1953) is an Israeli-American historian.
+Barry S. Strauss (born November 27, 1953) is an American historian.
 He is a professor of history and humanistic studies at Cornell University, and a visiting Corliss Page Dean Fellow at the Hoover Institution.

 Life and work

 Strauss is an expert on ancient military history and has written or edited numerous books, including The Battle of Salamis (2004), The Trojan War (2006), The Spartacus War (2009), Masters of Command (2013), The Death of Caesar (2015), Ten Caesars (2019), and The War That Made The Roman Empire (March 2022).
 His books have been translated into nineteen languages.

 Strauss holds a B.A. from Cornell and a Ph.D. from Yale (advised by Donald Kagan) and has been awarded fellowships by the National Endowment for the Humanities, the American School of Classical Studies at Athens, the American Academy in Rome, the MacDowell Colony for the Arts, the Korea Foundation, and the Killam Foundation of Canada.
 He is an honorary citizen of Salamis, Greece.
 Strauss is Director of Cornell's Program on Freedom and Free Societies and past Director of its Peace Studies Program.
 At Cornell, he teaches courses on the history of ancient Greece, war and peace in the ancient world, history of battle, introduction to military history, and specialized topics in ancient history.

 Strauss is editor of Turning Points in Ancient History, a series of books from Princeton University Press.
 He sits on the editorial boards of MHQ: The Quarterly Journal of Military History, Historically Speaking: The Bulletin of the Historical Society, The International Journal of the Classical Tradition, and Strategika.

 Strauss is an avid rower.
 In 1999, he published Rowing Against the Current: On Learning to Scull at Forty (Scribner).
 He has appeared in more than a dozen television documentaries.
 He has published op-ed pieces in The Wall Street Journal, The Washington Post, the Los Angeles Times, USA Today, and Newsday, been interviewed on NPR and the BBC, and has been quoted on the front page of The Wall Street Journal and in other major newspapers.

+In 2026, The U.S.Naval War College awarded him the Hattendorf Prize for Distinguished Original Research in Maritime History.

 He lives in Ithaca, New York.